top of page

 18 miles

 As the trail leaves the east side of Salem, it runs for several miles through rural agricultural land.
-There are some minor county roads the cross the corridor, but for the majority of the approximately 11-mile length between Salem and New Pekin, the corridor is uninterrupted.
+Some minor county roads cross the corridor, but for the majority of the approximately 11-mile length between Salem and New Pekin, the corridor is uninterrupted.
 The trail does cross two water bodies, the Middle Fork Blue River and South Fork Blue River at New Pekin.
-As the trail nears New Pekin, it runs parallel to US 60 all the way to Borden.
-Through Borden, it is unique in that it runs directly through their downtown area, o ff ering unique connections to local municipal facilities before terminating with a proposed Regional Trailhead near the Brden Community Park at the proposed Muddy Fork Reservoir.
+As the trail nears New Pekin, it runs parallel to Indiana 60 to Borden.
+Borden is unique in that it runs directly through their downtown area, offering unique connections to local municipal facilities before terminating with a proposed Regional Trailhead near the Borden Community Park at the proposed Muddy Fork Reservoir.

 Borden_Starlight Distillery.png